pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 ### GUI demonstration

-Every student will be asked to reserve a **5 min slot for GUI demonstration** on zoom with TAs.
+Every student will be asked to reserve a **10 - 15 minutes slot for GUI demonstration** on zoom with TAs.